Data Centers in Liverpool

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Liverpool's data centers, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network extensions to the primary UK cloud hub in Manchester.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Liverpool, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network links to the primary hub in Manchester.

-Internet Exchange Points (IXPs): While Liverpool does not host a major public internet exchange, connectivity to LINX Manchester is readily available.
-This enables efficient, low-latency traffic exchange with a large number of UK networks.
+Internet Exchange Points (IXPs): While Liverpool does not host a major public internet exchange, peering is readily available through private interconnects.
+The nearest major exchange points are in Manchester, providing low-latency access to hundreds of networks.

 Power Analysis